wstrange/linux_proc/README.md

 # linux_proc: Linux process utilities

-A Dart package to read Linux ystem statistics, process status and DBus services.
+A Dart package to read Linux system statistics, process status and DBus services.

 DBus is still very much a work in progress.

+**Note this library only supports Linux**

 ## Features